How the Malaysian plantation sector performed over the past 8 years

 The profile of the 41 companies in terms of the Shareholders’ Funds and Total Assets are shown in the following 2 charts.

-You can see that there has not been significant growth in the Shareholders’ Funds.
-Compared to 2013, the average Equity & MI of the sector in 2020 is only about 1 % smaller.
+You can see that there has been some growth in the Shareholders’ Funds.
+Compared to 2013, the average Equity & MI of the sector in 2022 is about 20% larger.

 Chart 7: Sector Equity & MI